-The full course syllabus will be available for download before the start of Semester 2.
-2019
+The full course syllabus is available for download here

 HISTORY 224: Old Regime and Revolution in France c.1750-1815